 There is a caveat to this story.
 So my disclosure is this: simply, we don’t like dogs.
 The slobber, the mess, the shit, the stink, and all of the other glorious things that make dogs disgusting.
 To us.
 And, as my disclaimer, growing up I have had little turtles, cats, dogs, parakeets, more cats, another dog, etc.

 That being said, we don’t bemoan others owning dogs.
 It’s great.
 Loving an animal and taking care of it while it takes care of your psyche and other needs you may have is a very noble thing.
 We love our cat in the same way.
 We’ve even taken her for walks on a leash!
 Pets become part of your family.
-And much like your kids and any other extension your family may have, they shouldn’t shit anywhere but home.
+And much like your kids and any other extension your family may have, they shouldn’t shit anywhere but at their home.
 Or, at least, in a bathroom of one sort or another.

 Of course, there are several dog parks in the region.
 But people actually have to go there in order to use it.
 And the people here are not into doing the right thing.
 Or even admitting that what they are doing is wrong.
 Bullies.
 Pure and simple.